 Bone marrow is the soft tissue inside bones that helps form blood cells.
 It is found in the hollow part of most bones.
 Bone marrow aspiration is the removal of a small amount of this tissue in liquid form for examination.

 Bone marrow aspiration may be done in the health care provider's office or in a hospital.
-The bone marrow will be removed from your pelvic or breast bone.
+The bone marrow is removed from your pelvic or breast bone.
 Occasionally, another bone is selected.

-The bone marrow fluid is examined under a microscope.
+The bone marrow fluid is sent to a laboratory and examined under a microscope.

 Tell the health care provider: